crmrajat/portfolio/README.md

 ## Build and Deployment

+-   Commit and Push the current chages to the master branch

 -   Go to your `vite.config.js` file.
 And add your base url to it.

     > export default defineConfig({